EMERGENCY RELIEF, DEVELOPMENT AID AND PEACEBUILDING

 In all our interventions we collect and analyse disaggregated data to inform our decision making, adapt our actions and inform our beneficiaries, stakeholders, and donors about our impact.

-• Social and economic inclusion.
-SDG 1 - End poverty (1.2, 1.5)
+• Food security and livelihood.
+SDG 1 - End poverty (1.2, 1.5) and SDG 2 – Zero hunger

-• Sustainable health.
+• Health and well-being.
 SDG 3 - Good health and well-being (3.1, 3.5, 3.8)

-• Water, sanitation and hygiene for all.
+• Water and sanitation.
 SDG 6 – Clean water and sanitation (6.1, 6.2, 6.b)

-• Equitable and quality education for all.
+• Education and training.
 SDG 4 – Quality education (4.5, 4.6)

 In all our aid efforts we are taking into consideration the below three key cross-cutting issues which additionally address other Sustainable Development Goals